 Most sellers have dreams of becoming a global powerhouse.
 That’s part of why you might have gotten into ecommerce in the first place.
 You want to sell around the world.
 And the market is ready for your international expansion.
-International ecommerce sales are set to rise by 22.5% over the next two years after rising 81% in the previous four years.
+International ecommerce sales are set to rise by 22.5 percent over the next two years after rising 81 percent in the previous four years.

 Still, despite the fact that Amazon has a global presence, many sellers on the site struggle to bring in sales across borders.
 With that in mind, here are three secret weapons that help your business become a global juggernaut on Amazon.